heroku-python/flask-sockets/README.rst

 Flask-WebSocket
 ===============

-WebSockets in Python are really hard.
+WebSockets in Python are really difficult.
+Now they're not.

 .. code-block:: python